 Sharma received his MS in Computer Science from Indiana University-Bloomington and completed his MBA at UCLA Anderson School of Management in June 2008 with emphasis on Strategy and International Business.

-Throughout his academic and professional career, Sharma served as a software developer for several companies including SGI and Digital Domain.
+Throughout his academic and professional career, Sharma served as a software developer for several companies mechanical bull for sale including SGI and Digital Domain.
 In 1998 Sharma joined Walt Disney Feature Animation as a software developer and later went on to serve as Manager of Animation Technology for Walt Disney Animation Studios.
 He has attended SIGGRAPH since 1994.

 Wayne Stables has been working in the visual effects industry for over 17 years.
 Wayne started out writing educational software that used a graphics-oriented approach to learning.
 He worked at PDI/ Dreamworks on “Shrek 2” and as a CG Supervisor at Electronic Arts.